Mountain Bike Enduro Trips to Jomsom Muktinath, Nepal

-This trip is perfect if you want to experience the magic of the Himalayas but don’t want to take not he physical challenge of the Annapurna Circuit.
+The Jomsom Muktinath mountain bike tour is a perfect way to experience the magic of the Himalayas without the physical challenge of the Annapurna Circuit.

-The riding for this trip starts in the Scenic Hill Station of Nagarkot outside of Kathmandu, hitting some awesome enduro singletrack through the jungles and rice fields.
-Next, the tour heads to Pokhara, the laid back lakeside paradise and the Peace Pagoda Trail.
+The trip starts in the Scenic Hill Station of Nagarkot outside of Kathmandu, hitting some awesome enduro singletrack through the jungles and rice fields.
+Next, the tour heads to Pokhara, the laid -back lakeside paradise and the Peace Pagoda Trail.

-The highlight of the trip is the 5 days of riding high up in the Mustang Region of Nepal on the Jomsom-Muktinath Trail.
-This journey showcases the magnificence of the Himalaya’s, the rich and vibrant culture of Nepal and some of the best bike trails in the world.
-This is for riding skill level from Intermediate to Advanced.
+The highlight of the trip is the five days of riding high up in the Mustang Region of Nepal on the Jomsom Muktinath Trail.
+This journey showcases the magnificence of the Himalayas, the rich and vibrant culture of Nepal and some of the best bike trails in the world.
+This is for riding skill level from intermediate to advanced.

 Fitness level: ● ● ● ○ ○